Hot Ham Cheese Rolls

 • Garlic Powder: Don't skip this - it really pumps up the flavor profile.

 A baking dish filled with freshly baked cinnamon rolls, golden brown and swirled with cinnamon and sugar.
-Pin it
+Save

 A baking dish filled with freshly baked cinnamon rolls, golden brown and swirled with cinnamon and sugar. | recipesbyhannah.com